A Cervical Pillow Will Provide Versatile and Comfortable Support (Not Just for Your Neck)

 Polyester fiberfill, sometimes referred to by the trademarked name, Poly-fil™, is perhaps the most common type of filling used in the production of cervical pillows.
 Its compressible and elastic nature makes it well-suited for use inside a pillow.
 It’s also very cheap.
 Unfortunately polyester fiberfill clumps and flattens out easily.
 For this reason, they require frequent readjustment or “fluffing.”

 What’s more, it is manufactured using questionable chemicals that are a potential hazard to both the environment and our health.
-Consequently, consumers should be wary of the risks that are associated with long-term exposure to polyester.

 What are buckwheat hulls?